Recent Blog Articles

 - When smoking status was considered, the connection between tooth loss and cardiovascular disease largely disappeared

-This study suggets that the observed connection between poor oral health does not directly cause cardiovascular disease.
+This study suggests that poor oral health does not directly cause cardiovascular disease.
 But if that's true, how do we explain other studies that found a connection even after accounting for smoking and other cardiovascular risk factors?

 It's rare that a single study definitively answers a question that has been pondered by researchers for decades.
 So, we'll probably need additional studies to sort this out.